-The good news is that there are plenty of financial aid dollars that you won’t have to repay!
+The good news is that there are plenty of college financial aid dollars that you won’t have to repay!

 One type of aid that you won’t usually have to pay back is grants.
-They’re a type of free aid that comes from the federal government, state governments, and some individual schools and organizations.
+They’re a type of free aid that comes from the federal government, state governments, and some individual schools and private organizations.

 The most common federal grant is the Pell Grant, which is available to undergraduate students who have financial need.
 Other federal grants include:

 Federal Supplemental Educational Opportunity Grant (FSEOG) for undergraduate students with exceptional financial need

 Iraq and Afghanistan Service Grant for students whose parent or guardian died because of military service in Iraq or Afghanistan

 Teacher Education Assistance for College and Higher Education (TEACH) Grant for aspiring teachers who teach in a low-income school or high-need field

 It’s worth noting that while you generally don’t have to repay federal grants, there are a few exceptions.
 You’ll have to pay back your grant money if you fail to keep your eligibility.

 This could happen if you withdraw from your program, switch from full-time to part-time, receive an outside scholarship that changes your financial need, or receive a TEACH Grant but don’t teach in a qualifying school.

 If you have to pay back grant money, you’ll have just 45 days to do so after your school notifies you that you need to repay it.